 Juniper Sky ...(2017, link no longer works and I don't know why).
 This was a fine site to do astronomy in Central Oregon.
 Gary and Carolyn Strong originally found the Oregon Star Party site in the Ochoco Mountains in the early 1990's, then went on to find and create their won permanent 60 acre observing site a bit closer to the main population centers of Bend and Prineville.
 Juniper Sky is northeast of Bend in the juniper forests.
 Potential Visitors should browse their website and learn more about this non-commercial, educational and esthetic resource!
 Click here for an image of them and their dog at 1992's Oregon Star Party in the Ochocos!

 Bureau of Land Management (BLM), Burns District. ph 541-573-5241.
 They manage the Steens area.
 From 1988 to 1991, they were most kind and helpful to our (then small) group of amateur astronmers meeting on Steens Mountain for our annual event, The Oregon Star Party.

 Warmlite.
 For your trips to the Oregon High Desert, check out the warmest, lightest and most technologically-advanced tents, sleeping bags and packs that one can buy.
 Custom-made for you by one of the innovators in the outdoor gear revolution, Jack Stephenson, an aerospace engineer who has been quietly designing the warmest, lightest and most technologically-advanced tents, sleeping bags and backpacks that one can buy since the late 1950's.
-Since Stephenson's death in 2017, company now relocated to Fort Collins, Colorado and run by Jack's niece Kim Cunningham.
+Since Stephenson's death in 2017, company relocated to Fort Collins, Colorado, and by 2021 relocated again, this time to Maine.
+It's still run by Jack's niece Kim Cunningham.